Geowissenschaften/EXCISS/Software/MCU/firmware/README.md

 Some library's are fork of existing library's.
 Mainly the i2c and onewire library's are heavily modified to prevent any blocking caused by faulty components.

-The battery management library requires some additional work to be able to use for other applications.
+The battery management library is a bare minimum implementation.